 The Coca-Cola Company owns a product portfolio of over 3500 products.
-From the superstar ‘Coca-Cola’, Fanta, Vita in Africa, to Thums Up in India, you’d be surprised to know that it’s all owned by The Coca-Cola Company.
+From the superstar ‘Coca-Cola’, Fanta, and Vita in Africa, to Thums Up in India, you’d be surprised to know that it’s all owned by The Coca-Cola Company.

-The Coca-Cola Company has its presence in more than 200 countries.
-It has been listed as the world’s most valuable brand with serving a daily average of 1.9 billion people.
+The Coca-Cola Company has a presence in more than 200 countries.
+It has been listed as the world’s most valuable brand serving a daily average of 1.9 billion people.
 94% of the world’s population recognizes the red and white Coca-Cola logo.
 And around 3.1% of all beverages consumed around the world are owned by Coca-Cola.

 All of this was made possible because of Coke’s impeccable marketing and branding strategy which we’ll dive into in this article.

 John Styth Pemberton, a pharmacist in Atlanta, Georgia invented Coca-Cola in 1886.
 It was brewed in a brass pot in Pemberton’s backyard as a syrup of sorts.

 Even at this early stage, Frank M Robinson, Pemberton’s partner, was aware of the power of branding.
 He cleverly used alliterations and named the dark brown liquid ‘Coca-Cola’.

 After laying the foundation for the product and the brand, the two partners sold their interests to Asa G Candler, an Atlanta Businessman, in 1888.
 Candler was a marketing genius and under him, Coca-Cola flourished as a trademark in 1893.
 He ensured that the Coca-Cola trademark appeared on everything, from clocks to glass chandeliers.

 Thanks to Candler’s skill and vision, Coke was available in every US state by 1895.